-We use a range of teaching methods to make sure that our undergraduate students get the skills and knowledge that every psychologist needs
+We use a range of teaching methods to make sure that you develop the skills and knowledge that every psychologist needs.

 We timetable teaching across the whole of our campus, the details of which can be found on our campus map.
 Teaching may take place in a student’s home department, but may also be timetabled to take place within other departments or central teaching space.